Garmin Alpha Dog Tracker Review 2026: Best Handheld and Collar Combinations Explained

 Now that you understand collars and handhelds separately, let’s look at how people actually combine them.

-Many serious hunters choose the Alpha 300 paired with the TT 25.
+Many serious hunters choose the Garmin 300 paired with the TT 25.
 This gives them full mapping, satellite imagery, and complete training control.

 Professional trainers may prefer the Pro 550 Plus combined with the TT 25 for quick training adjustments.